shaimaa-hshalaby/Angular_Guide/07-Routing/README.md

    ```
        constructor( private router:Router , private route:ActivatedRoute ){}
    ```
+   >  The *ActivatedRoute* service provides access to the current route's information

 7. modify the loadFirstPage() to make the path relative path to the current component route
     ```